Parents and carers have appeal rights in certain areas of educational law as follows:

 - certain information contained within a CSP

-Who decides the outcome of an appeal?
+Decisions about the outcome of an appeal

 Exclusion appeals and most appeals against placing requests refusals are heard by the education appeals committee with a further right of appeal to the Sheriff.